 Another dish that didn’t thrill me was the slow poached egg with yuzu cream, morels and radishes.
 The egg itself is terrific – cooked sous vide, it is wonderfully creamy.
 The yuzu, a tart Asian citrus, combines well with the egg and woodsy morels, but to me, the way the foam hovers over the top provides a texture that is off-putting.
 I ordered it several times because I really like the blend of flavors, but never could get beyond thinking how good it could be if it was just a little differently structured.
 On the other hand, another PFD eater almost hung up on me as we argued back and forth, she solidly in favor of the foam.

-The desserts are not only very fairly priced at $6, but works of art, and some of the best in the city.
+The desserts are not only very fairly priced, but are works of art; some of the best in the city.
 Try the outstanding pana cotta, which rises far above most.
 Passion fruit sorbet, mango gelee and little fennel filo crisps compose the dish.
 The passion fruit sorbet gives a tremendous blast of flavor, the pana cotta a lovely creamy, sour foil.
 It’s a terrific refreshing palate cleanser and complete harmony of flavors.

 My personal favorite is the coconut bread pudding.
 It is unbelievably light yet creamy and moist.
 All bread should be so lucky as to end up in a dish this good.
 A crispy caramel wafer is perched on top, all floating over a pond of unbelievably nutty sesame caramel, and a small mound of citrus with ginger provides even further contrast for a lovely amalgam of flavors.